Chocolate drizzled coconut macaroons are cookies with the most nutritious ingredients! Yes, please. 😊

 Raw honey benefits

-The raw honey is a wonderful, healthy substitute.
+The raw honey is a wonderful, nutritious substitute.
 Because it is not commercially processed or chemically refined, it retains its natural enzymes, vitamins, and minerals.
 More here.

 I remember the first time I tasted raw honey.
 I was at my friend’s house, and she had added a little to her tea and was surprised that I had never had raw honey before.